What is CSGO?

 Well-Worn skins are looking really bad, and there is barely any difference once compared to Battle-Scarred ones.

 Alongside exteriors, some skins will also have StatTrak™ attached.
 These types of CSGO skins will count your kills.
 A lot of people enjoy having these types of skins since they can get personally attached to them.

 Usually, StatTrak™ skins are a bit more expensive once compared to the same exterior skin that does not have StatTrak™ feature included.
 Keep in mind that souvenir skins can’t have StatTrak™ feature.

 You are probably wondering what are souvenir cases?
 Each Major has its own souvenir cases.
-Viewers that connected their steam accounts to twitch, or CSGO players that are watching Major tournaments can be rewarded with those cases.
+Viewers that connect their steam accounts to Twitch.tv, or CSGO players that are watching Major tournaments can be rewarded with those cases.
 There are over 30 souvenir cases.

 Each souvenir is related to the map you watched.
 For instance, if Astralis and FaZe competed on Inferno, and you decided to watch the game, you can only be rewarded with the Inferno souvenir case.
 As mentioned above, skins included in souvenir cases can’t have StatTrak™ feature.

 Souvenir skins have golden stickers of two teams that played the game while you were watching.
 Round MVP is also added to the souvenir skin.

 At the moment, the most popular souvenir case is definitely the Cobblestone one.
 The only reason people open this case is that of the Dragon Lore.
 This is the most expensive and the most popular CSGO skin ever.
 Take note that one of the souvenir Dragon Lores was sold for over $40,000.
 Cobblestone souvenir case will cost you around $75.

 Ever since “The Arms Deal” update, CSGO players and enthusiasts have been collecting various skins and patterns.
 As more and more cases were released, collectors had over 500 skins to choose from.

 That means that the game itself is becoming crowded with different types of skins.
 This is why CSGO skins gambling is still so popular.
 At the moment we have over 20 cases in the game, and all of them contain certain amounts of CSGO skins.